corynezin/norerun/README.md

 ## Example Usage:

-Let's look at some toy code of two functions which load some data, but require a long time.
+Let's look at some toy code of a function which loads some data, but requires a long time.

 ```python